 - Bull Seeing Red: Subverted, in that Bugs flapping his cape leads a dazed Toro into following him around the arena in a sort of dance.

 - Disproportionate Retribution: The entire premise of this cartoon.
-Bugs slaps Toro in the nose for "steaming up his tail", for that Toro headbutts Bugs into the sky, and then Bugs declares war on Toro and enters as a bullfighter.
+Bugs slaps Toro in the nose for "steaming up his tail", Toro rebuts but headbutting Bugs into the sky and Bugs declares that This Means War!.

 - Door Judo: Sets up Bugs' Finishing Move.

-- Deadly Dodging / One-Dimensional Thinking: Bugs does this with an anvil.
+- Deadly Dodging / 1-Dimensional Thinking: Bugs does this with an anvil.

 - Hit Flash: see Second Person Attack.

 - Toro leaves a bull-shaped hole through the matador's cape.